ItsJettLag/eastern-province-restaurants/README.md

 # Establishment Analysis in Eastern Saudi Arabia

-This project processes and analyzes a dataset of 1,000+ establishments in Eastern Saudi Arabia using Scala, Apache Spark, Databricks, and AWS S3.
+This project is built around scraping the data from google maps and other sources, anything I can get my hands on, followed by processessing and analyzing a dataset of 3,000+ establishments in Eastern Saudi Arabia using Python, Scala, Apache Spark, Databricks, and AWS S3.
 The aim is to derive insights from the dataset based on ratings, types, and geographic locations of businesses, and to perform geospatial analysis for identifying commercial hubs and high-density business areas.

+**Please Note that only the code for scraping and the cleaned Dataframe (before the Spark queries werer run) have been uploaded to the repo.
+This is not the complete pipeline**

 ## Table of Contents
 - [Project Overview](#project-overview)